Your Shopping Bag is Currently Empty

 DO add a touch of ‘Va-Va-Voom’ to your oily strands.
 Dab at your hairline and front layers of hair surrounding your face using blotting papers or, if in a bind, paper towels.

 DO detangle your locks before you shower, as dry hair is more durable and less apt to break than wet.
 Just remember to use a wide-tooth comb for curly or wavy hair, or a brush with soft, rounded bristle tips for straight hair.

 DO adopt a more tousled, casual, wash-and-go style as your new signature look.
 This will be easier to pull off and maintain with thinner hair, and any trouble spots can easily be handled with a little back brushing to give the appearance of more volume.

 DO wash your hair only when it is dirty, but know that thinner hair generally gets grimier faster than thicker hair.
 If you can, shampoo every other day to diminish damage from overwashing.
 To stretch the time between washes, try a dry shampoo with cornstarch or rice starch and a clear formulation.

 DON'T make the turban towel-wrap apart of your post-shower beauty routine.
 Instead, you do want to allow your hair time to air dry a bit before styling.
-A towel wrap requires twisting, ning, and pulling on your mane, which can lead to nasty hair breakage –not ideal for more delicate hair types.
+A towel wrap requires twisting, turning, and pulling on your mane, which can lead to nasty hair breakage –not ideal for more delicate hair types.

 DON'T over-condition thinning hair, which can weigh it down and flatten it.
 Apply conditioner only to the bottom two-thirds of your hair strands, or choose a lightweight conditioner, such as a mist formulation.